OnePlus 6T

 The OnePlus 6T is an Android-based smartphone from OnePlus.
 It was announced on October 29, 2018, before being released on November 6.
-The launch was originally scheduled for October 30, but was rescheduled to avoid coinciding with Apple Inc.'s on October 30.
+The launch was originally scheduled for October 30, but was rescheduled to avoid coinciding with Apple Inc.'s on the same day.

 The OnePlus 6T is an incremental hardware update to the prior OnePlus 6.
-Namely through increasing the size of the display along with the device's screen-to-body ratio (to 6.41" and by about 2% respectively) by slightly shrinking the bottom "chin" bezel and using a taller, 19.5:9 AMOLED panel with more heavily curved corners & significantly smaller "teardrop" shaped "notch".
+Namely through increasing the size of the display along with the device's screen-to-body ratio (to 6.41" and by about 2% respectively) by slightly shrinking the bottom "chin" bezel and using a taller, 19.5:9 AMOLED panel with more heavily curved corners and significantly smaller teardrop-shaped "notch".
 This is in addition to the 6T's other major changes which includes increasing the size of the battery, removing the 3.5 mm audio jack, and providing a new optical in-display fingerprint sensor.

 OnePlus also announced a McLaren edition of the phone in December 2018.